PlatONnetwork/docs/docs/JS-SDK.md

 #### Submit Text Proposal

-Submit a text proposal by send a transaction.
+Submit a text proposal by sending a transaction.

 Parameters: